Harris Academy St. John’s Wood has been judged ‘Good’ by Ofsted in its first inspection since it joined the Harris Federation.

 Our students added:

-- Hari in Year 9: “Reading this report makes me confident going into my GCSE years and fills me with hope for the things the school can achieve and give to students.
+- “Reading this report makes me confident going into my GCSE years and fills me with hope for the things the school can achieve and give to students.
 It makes me proud of the improvements the school has made and glad to be a part of the school community.”
+Hari, Year 9

-- Sixth former Shilan: “As a member of the Sixth Form, I’m very proud of the report.
-I have at the school since Year 7 and we have come a long way as a school and as a team.”
+- “As a member of the Sixth Form, I’m very proud of the report.
+I have been at the school since Year 7 and we have come a long way as a school and as a team.”
+Shilan, Sixth Former

 You can read the full Ofsted report by clicking on the link below.